 One thing I know to be true is that stifling our adventurous side can be unhealthy.
 Ultimately this means that we aren’t testing ourselves.
 Some of us have gotten very good at this.
 So good at it that we’ve stopped being adventurous in all parts of our lives.
 How many of us are afraid of any risk at all, like dancing in public (or even in front of your own mirror), complimenting someone, trying a new yoga pose, letting go of judgement, speaking up for yourself, or falling in love.

-While doing things that push our own personal limits and test our courage can sometimes be deemed as a waste of time (why try a new dish at my favorite restaurant if I knowchanti3 what I like already?), if we don’t act on our innate urge to adventure, we will eventually stop being brave in all aspects of our lives.
+While doing things that push our own personal limits and test our courage can sometimes be deemed as a waste of time (why try a new dish at my favorite restaurant if I know what I like already?), if we don’t act on our innate urge to adventure, we will eventually stop being brave in all aspects of our lives.
 So whether you’re satisfied with the yearly camping trip or need to climb Half Dome without a rope to get your kicks, do it.
 Don’t stop.

 These things are good for us because they remind us that we are alive, breathing, and strong–something that we often forget.
 If you’ve lost that feeling, tap back into it.
 Do something that scares you, that reminds you of your mortality.
 And no matter how small it may seem, chances are that to someone you a daredevil and doing something amazingly scary.